bben6087/demo-project/README.md

 ## Zach Watson: (Performance)

 ## Sources
-- 44563 Syllabus page: (We are using it for examples with Firebase)
+- 44563 Syllabus page by Dr. Denise Case: (We are using it for examples with Firebase and if Firebase works we could push it to her syllabus page repo)

 https://denisecase.github.io/44-563-webapps-syllabus/